awwliedacoder/awwliecode/README.md

 ### Pachinko

-- Intended to be a money sink, Pachinko is a system I desinged to be equal to Japanese Pachinko where you have a lot of metal balls running down the machine.
-It goes through the rolls in a forloop, to see if you lose or win, and then inputs said values to the HTML.
+- Intended to be a money sink, Pachinko is a system I designed to be equal to Japanese Pachinko where you have a lot of metal balls running down the machine.
+It goes through the rolls in a for-loop, to see if you lose or win, and then inputs said values to the HTML.

 ### ChakraKunaiStealThing